 See below a screenshot I took from Bioderma’s website of the company’s international presence.

-In China, it is mandatory for all imported cosmetics to be tested on animals before they can sell in their country.
+In China, it is mandatory for most imported cosmetics to be tested on animals before they can sell in their country.
 So, what’s the deal with Bioderma?

 Is Bioderma Sold in China?